andresziemecki/Cheatsheets/System-Design/6-Caching.md

 ## YouTube Comment section

 If every video update in caches the comments of the videos, caches can become stale if they haven't been updated properly in all machines, old comments will start to mix with new comments when replying comments.
-But we can use a unique cache like Redis to interact with all our servers instead using the cache of each machine.
+But we can use a unique cache like **Redis** to interact with all our servers instead using the cache of each machine.

 ## When use Redis or normal caching?
 This depend on how much we care about the accuracy of the data in the system.

-## Pitfails
+### Pitfails

 If the data we are dealing with is static data and unmutable the cache is beautiful.
 If the data is mutable everything starts to be tricky because you will have different data in different servers.

-If you don-t care about consistency, staleness, you will totally consider caching because you don-t have to worry about the potential pitfails.
+If you don-t care about consistency, staleness, you will totally consider caching because you don't have to worry about the potential pitfails.

 ## How do we actually get rid of data?